ropensci/spatsoc/DECISIONS.md

 ## Decisions..

-* can't use spatsoc, too similar to spatstat
+* can't use spatsoc, too similar to spatstat?

 `socspat`